digitalocean/Kubernetes-Starter-Kit-Developers/README.md

 Notes on `ACME` support:

 * If the `Authority` is not supplied then a `Let’s Encrypt` **production environment** is assumed.
-* In general the registrant email address is mandatory when using `ACME` and it should be a valid one in order to receive notifications when the certificates are going to expire.
+* In general the `registrant email address` is mandatory when using `ACME` and it should be a valid one in order to receive notifications when the certificates are going to expire.
-* `ACME` stores certificates using `Kubernetes` secrets.
-The name of the secret can be set using the `tlsSecret` element:
+* `ACME` stores certificates using `Kubernetes Secrets`.
+The name of the secret can be set using the `tlsSecret` element.

-The following example will configure the required `TLS` enabled hosts for this tutorial:
+The following example will configure the `TLS` enabled hosts for this tutorial:

 ```bash
 cat << EOF | kubectl apply -f -